jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 parameters are still left unspecified.
 Here the default CLASS parameters are used, which in addition to baryons, cold dark matter and photons also contain massless neutrinos.
-With our hope renewed, let's run a simulation which include both linear photons and linear massless neutrinos:
+With our hope renewed, let's run a simulation which includes both linear photons and linear massless neutrinos:

 .. code-block:: bash